FreyaPandora/EDGAR/README.md

 4. Counts the number of words falling into each sentiment: Negative, Positive, Uncertainty, Litigious and Constraining for each report.
 5.Extracts financial data for each company

 The Jupyter notebook file 'run_me.ipynb' performs each of the above steps to give sentiment factors for each company from each report.
-The financial data is outputted to the file 'stock_returns_daily.csv' which contains the price fluctuation and daily return calculations for 1,2,3, 5 and 10 business days over a period of 10 years.
+The financial data is outputted to the file 'daily_stock_prices_df.csv' which contains the price fluctuation and daily return calculations for 1,2,3, 5 and 10 business days over a period of 10 years.